The working world is going through a dramatic shake-up.

 Paul graduated from University with a degree in English.
 After a summer job at the local newspaper, he got several temporary jobs as secretary/receptionist before landing a six-month contract job coordinating a project for a literacy group.
 Is he a journalist, an office worker or a project coordinator?

-Marchelle and Paul can’t be defined by one job description alone.
+You can define Marchelle and Paul by one job description alone.
 They’re cross-skilled workers – people who rely on many different skills to find work.

 Changing Career Patterns

-The new work world may no longer provide enough “jobs” in the traditional sense, but it does provide many new opportunities for cross-skilled workers.
+The new work world may no longer provide enough “jobs” in the traditional sense, but it does offer many new opportunities for cross-skilled workers.

 Part-time work: Companies are creating more part-time jobs than full-time ones.

-Temporary employment: More businesses are bringing full-time workers on a temporary basis when the workload increases and letting them go when the job’s completed.
+Temporary employment: More businesses are bringing full-time workers temporarily when the workload increases and letting them go when the job’s completed.

 Contract work: Contractors are hired to do jobs that are not essential to the core functions of a company.
 A computer firm may contract out the artwork for the packaging of its product since its core workers are computer experts, not artists.

 Project-based employment: Companies hire workers to form a project team.
 When the project is over, the team disbands.
-An example – a film crew is made up of a free-lance camera and production workers.
-When the film’s completed, members of the team go on to other projects.
+An example – a film crew with a free-lance camera and production workers.
+On completion of the film, the members of the team go on to other projects.

 Consulting: Companies hire specialists with professional or technical expertise on an as-needed basis.